 “The UXD Stack” is a universal framework useful for analyzing any kind of communication.
-Every presentation, screen, button, and image that the Credera User Experience (UX) team creates is geared towards solving a specific business problem.
+Every presentation, screen, button, and image that the Credera Experience Design (XD) team creates is geared towards solving a specific business problem.
 The UXD Stack is the framework we use to identify and solve such problems.

 This encompassing approach considers five basic attributes of communication: purpose, audience, content, design, and technology.

 In a series of posts, we’ll explore each attribute of the stack, one layer at a time, sharing additional examples and activities along the way.

 Purpose Answers the Question, “Why Are We Doing This Project?”

 At the top of the UXD stack is purpose.
 It’s critical to understand, as much as possible, why the project stakeholders want to invest time, money, and energy into the endeavor before research or design activities begin.
 Before we start, can we clearly answer, “What overall problem are we out to solve?”

 I remember a quote by Elizabeth Boling from years ago that has stuck with me:

 “’Designer’ does not mean ’artist’ – though lots of people want to think it does.
 The job of a designer is not self-expression, it’s problem-solving.”

 The better we understand the problem, the better our chances will be at solving it.
 This sounds obvious, but it’s very easy to get caught up in what we can do without thinking about what really needs to be done.

 A great example of understanding purpose from the same early Internet-era as Boling’s quote was the first home page for a special program of the USDoA Farm Service Agency: Hay Net.